BishopFox/asminject/docs/examples-python-extract-and-decompile.md

 If you don't care about keeping the target process more or less stable, you can omit the third one.

-`PyGILState_Ensure()` is easy, because you just need a function that has no parameters and returns an integer.
-I used `VCRUNTIME140!_GetImageBase`.
+When examining a basic PyInstaller binary built using Python 3.9 and the `python_loop-with_library.py` script included in this repo, I used the following prototype functions:

+* For `PyGILState_Ensure()`, I used `VCRUNTIME140!_GetImageBase`.
-`PyRun_SimpleString(char * command)` was a little harder.
-I didn't find any functions with signatures in any of the loaded libraries that accepted a single `char *` parameter.
-Fortunately, all that really matters it that it accepts a single pointer parameter, so I used `VCRUNTIME140!__GetPlatformExceptionInfo`, which has a single `int *` parameter.
+* For `PyRun_SimpleString(char * command)`, I didn't find any functions with signatures in any of the loaded libraries that accepted a single `char *` parameter.
+Fortunately, all that really mattered was that it accepted a single pointer parameter, so I used `VCRUNTIME140!__GetPlatformExceptionInfo`, which has a single `int *` parameter.

-For `PyGILState_Release(int handle)`, the closest match I found was `VCRUNTIME140!UnDecorator::getFloatingPoint`, which accepts a single integer parameter, but returns a complex structure.
-This means that WinDbg will output a nonsense parsing of the return value.
+* For `PyGILState_Release(int handle)`, the closest match I found was `VCRUNTIME140!UnDecorator::getFloatingPoint`, which accepts a single integer parameter, but returns a complex structure.
+This meant that WinDbg would output a nonsense parsing of the return value, but that was a harmless side-effect.

+When repeating this process with a completely different Python 3.9 PyInstaller package from a third-party product, almost none of the libraries it had loaded were the same (most likely because it was built using a 32-bit x86 version of Python 3.9 instead of x86-64).
+For that one, I used the following prototypes:

+* For `PyGILState_Ensure()`, I used `mfc140u!GetCmdMgr`.
+* For `PyRun_SimpleString(char * command)`, I used `ole32!MakeGlobal`.
+* For `PyGILState_Release(int handle)`, I used `mfc140u!CWnd::CancelToolTips`.

+If you need to find prototypes yourself, the easiest approach I've found is to have WinDbg log to a file (`Edit` => `Open/Close Log File`), run the `x *!*` WinDbg command, then grep through the log file for `(void)`, `(char *)` (and, if necessary, `(int *)`, `(long *)`, and so on), and `(int)`.

 The other requirement is a location in memory to write the injected Python code. `asminject.py` does this dynamically.
 For this WinDbg process, you'll need about 300 bytes of data that can be safely overwritten.
 If you are able to launch a new instance of the target binary using WinDbg, this is easily achieved by starting it with an additional command line argument consisting of 300 Xs.
 If you need to attach to an existing process instead, you'll have to get more creative.
 Maybe use another tool to inject a DLL that you won't actually use, and overwrite part of it?
 The remainder of this section assumes that you're launching the process from WinDbg, and including the placeholder command line argument.